Standard conjecture D for local stacky matrix factorizations

 Assume \ref{enun1} and \ref{enun2} in \S~\ref{mil_fib}.
 Then we have a generalization of \eqref{G-hoch} in the setting of \S~\ref{milequi} as follows: From \cite[Theorem 1.1]{Bar} (see also \cite[Theorem~6.5]{CKK}), we have

 and the right-hand side means the invariant part with respect to the action of $h\in G$ on $\bigoplus_{g\in G} N(f_g)$ by sending $N(f_g)$ to $N(f_{hgh^{-1}})$.
-For a $G$-equivariant matrix factorization $\bar{E}=(E,\delta_E)$, after composing the Hochschild-Kostant-Rosenberg isomorphism \eqref{G-hocn1} the $G$-equivariant negative cyclic homology valued Chern character $\Chhn(\bar{E})$ (see \cite{BW,CKK,shkl} for the definition) becomes
+We remark that in \cite{BW,CKK} one can find the definition of a negative cyclic homology $HN_\ast$ and its identification in \eqref{G-hocn1}.
+For a $G$-equivariant matrix factorization $\bar{E}=(E,\delta_E)$, after composing the Hochschild-Kostant-Rosenberg isomorphism \eqref{G-hocn1} the {\em categorical} $G$-equivariant negative cyclic homology valued Chern character $\Chhn(\bar{E})$ (see \cite{BW,CKK,shkl} for the definition) becomes